Open-ended questions

 This skill will come in handy at school and help in the future to communicate with society.
 How did we know about this?
 Surveyed experts!

 Polling is one of the best methods to get opinion statistics.
 Let s consider its features.
-First, questioning is a chance to get acquainted with the point of view of different people.
+Asking questions lets you understand others.
 Using statistics, you can understand the opinion of the majority.
 Second, consumer polling is an integral part of developing a development strategy and interaction with a company’s customers.
 Finally, surveys can help close the “holes” in the user experience – this will have a positive effect on consumer comfort.

 Decide which specific type of question is right for you.
 Experts divide open questions for data collection into five categories, namely: